Track MCP LogoTrack MCP

 Security Posture

 The default server is a local stdio process launched by your MCP client; it does not expose a network listener or built-in multi-user auth surface.
+The two opt-in local HTTP surfaces — the control panel and the networked MCP transport — bind loopback only and require a per-launch bearer token on every request, with Host/Origin checks against DNS rebinding and CSRF.
 Tool metadata includes MCP client-safety hints for read-only, destructive, idempotent, and external-resource operations.
 See Security Policy for operational boundaries, confirmation guidance, and vulnerability reporting.

 Key Stats